jerhoud/TensorMixedStates.jl/docs/src/index.md

 ## Examples

-Examples of working scripts are presented in the folder `examples` in the repository.
+Working examples are presented in the folder `examples` in the repository.